cosmas-ships/kafka_rust_chat/README.md

 # WebSocket Chat Application
-A real-time chat application built with a Rust backend (Axum + Kafka) and a Next.js/React frontend.
-Features real-time messaging, active user tracking, and persistent message storage.
+This is a real-time chat application built with a Rust backend (Axum + Kafka) and a Next.js/React frontend.
+The features include real-time messaging, active user tracking, and persistent message storage.

 ## Features
 **Real-time Messaging:** Instant message delivery via WebSockets